 A fair number of paint colors are available to the Lincoln Navigator, with the entry-level model getting access to Infinite Black, Blue Diamond, Silver Radiance, and Silver Jade as standard options.
 There are several $695 premium paints, too, including Burgundy Velvet, Iced Mocha, Pristine White, Red Carpet, and Ceramic Pearl, while the Reserve trim adds Rhapsody Blue.
 The Black Label gets most of the premium palette for free, with standard color choices comprising Infinite Black, Burgundy Velvet, Rhapsody Blue, Pristine White, and Silver Radiance.
 However, it does get its own premium palette of Chroma paints for $1,750, including Crystal Blue and Molten Gold.

-Lincoln's large three-row SUV can keep up with the best of them thanks to its potent twin-turbocharged V6 engine, which develops 450 hp and 510 lb-ft for your choice of the rear wheels or all four.
-Unfortunately, there are no manufacturer-approved acceleration figures for this powerful engine, but testers claim it can launch the gargantuan SUV to 60 mph from a standstill in around six seconds.
+Lincoln's large 3-row SUV can keep up with the best of them thanks to its potent twin-turbocharged V6 engine, which develops 450 hp and 510 lb-ft for your choice of the rear wheels or all four.
+Unfortunately, there are no manufacturer-approved acceleration figures for this powerful engine, but testers claim it can launch the gargantuan SUV from 0-60 mph in around six seconds.
 And it will certainly guzzle your gas when pushed to perform.
 The ten-speed automatic transmission isn't really made for sprinting around town, as it can display some confusion when selecting lower gear ratios.

 In its standard rear-wheel-drive guise, the Lincoln can tow a respectable 8,700 lbs when properly equipped.
-This drops to 8,300 lbs with the four-wheel drivetrain, but the 4WD gets a two-speed transfer case and slow climb drive mode for hauling loads up steeper inclines.
+Towing capacity drops to 8,300 lbs with the four-wheel drivetrain, but the 4WD gets a two-speed transfer case and slow climb drive mode for hauling loads up steeper inclines.

 Only one engine is available to the Lincoln Navigator, but what an engine it is!
 The 3.5-liter V6 comes standard with twin turbochargers, developing an impressive 450 hp and 510 lb-ft.
 With so much power, the almost three-ton SUV moves with a surprising amount of quickness.
 Getting around town requires almost no effort, so you may not get to spend as much quality time inside the luxurious cabin as you may like.
 Similarly, passing on the highway requires only minimal effort.